-The Management Council of the Ohio Education Computer Network (MCOECN), which oversees the 23 ITC’s, decided to standardize systems and processed used by the state’s school districts.
+The Management Council of the Ohio Education Computer Network (MCOECN), which oversees the 23 ITC’s, decided to standardize systems and processes used by the state’s school districts.
 Linking the storage device to a disaster recovery site was crucial.

 Following some rigorous due diligence, the MCOECN purchased a STORServer Enterprise Backup Appliance (EBA) for local disk-to-disk and disk-to-tape backup and archiving.

 “The decision to standardize with the STORServer solution was based primarily on its ease of use and installation,” said Duane Baker, chief operating officer of the technology solutions group of the Ohio Education Computer Network.
-“STORServer can also handle 100 percent of the operating system environments the ITC’s deal with, including Windows OS, Microsoft and Red Hat Linux.”
+“STORServer can also handle 100 percent of the operating system environments the ITC’s deal with, including Windows OS, Microsoft, and Red Hat Linux.”

-The EBA’s platform neutral, policy-based methodology manages backup, archive and disaster recovery across the enterprise, safeguarding data for more than 725 school districts and 1.3 million students.
+The EBA’s platform-neutral, policy-based methodology manages backup, archive, and disaster recovery across the enterprise, safeguarding data for more than 725 school districts and 1.3 million students.
 “A state-wide implementation of a storage appliance has been unheard of until now and we’re really excited to be working with STORServer,” said Baker.

 The EBA’s hierarchical tier structure allows local archiving to be copied to an off-site location for assured data recovery in the event of a disaster at the local site.